 Posted by Andres Lombana Bermudez S.M., Comparative Media Studies, 2008

-Keywords: American Vaudeville, animation, cartoons, comedy, Commedia dell'Arte, Looney Tunes, Merrie Melodies, slapstick, Termite Terrace, Warner Bros.
+Topics: American Vaudeville, animation, cartoons, comedy, Commedia dell'Arte, Looney Tunes, Merrie Melodies, slapstick, Termite Terrace, Warner Bros.

 The theatrical animated cartoons made at Termite Terrace between 1937 and 1943 embody the slapstick tradition, reinvigorate it, and transform it.